MATE85-Grupo4-20221/api-bdcp/README.md

 ## Enviroments
 Make sure to create a `.env` in the root level on your local machine beforehand.
 Check the existing variables at `./.env.example`

-## MySQL
+## Postgresql
-Run `npm run mysql:create` to create and run a docker image for a MySQL server.
+Run `npm run postgres:create` to create and run a docker image for a Postgres server.

 ## Migrations
 ### Running migrations